We use cookies to improve your experience.

 Offence type Over the 0.0 limit Zero-tolerance country — driving with any detectable alcohol is prohibited.

-Offence type penalty_stage_1_offense 50–99 mg/100 ml (fixed-charge band) Administrative offence — fine and licence points possible.
+Offence type Fixed-charge drink-driving offence 50–99 mg/100 ml (fixed-charge band) Fixed-charge offence — fine and automatic disqualification, no court if accepted.

 Typical penalties